Hazard Mitigation Plan

 CUR4Encourage development away from high-risk and vulnerable areas and establish redevelopment standards that decrease hazard riskAll Hazards3.1HighPlanningGeneral FundOn goingWe allow higher density development as an incentive for developers to place special flood hazard area portions of large tracts in perpetual conservation.
 The new Coastal Resilience Tool, created for Currituck County by The Nature Conservancy, is used during subdivision review to encourage development away from high-risk areas.

-CUR5Install back-up generators at the Historic County Courthouse and the fuel farm.All Hazards2.2ModerateEmergency ManagementHMGP Grant2 yearsThe county is currently engaged in the design/bid process for generators at the historic courthouse and the fuel farm.
+CUR5Install back-up generators at the Historic County Courthouse and the fuel farm.All Hazards2.2ModerateEmergency ManagementHMGP Grant0-1 yearsThe generator at the historic courthouse has been installed.

 CUR8Preserve natural environmental features to naturally absorb water run-off and serve as wind buffersCoastal Hazards, Flood, Hurricane & Tropical Storm, Severe Weather3.2ModeratePlanningGeneral FundOn goingOur Unified Development Ordinance contains provisions for preserving existing vegetation for buffers as well as preservation of wetland areas.
 Our stormwater manual contains water quality standards as well.